ccashwell/volatility-contracts/INSTRUCTIONS.md

 1. Stake on the DAOracle website.
 Approval for the Token should be requested.
 If not, then follow the same steps for funding the SponsorPool.
 If you cannot find the StakingPool address you can relay an index.
 The staking pool will be the first address that the DAOracle contract sends to.

 **TESTS**
+You will need to return bonds from UMA to complete some of these tests.

+-[] Stake 100 tokens.
+Is 1% taken and moved to the SponsorPool as a fee?
+(PASS) -[] Note on above.
+If you relayed already, then you will have more than 100 DAI in pool.
+Do you get those tokens?
+-[] If more than 100 tokens in unstake all and stake 100 again.
--[] Stake 1000 tokens.
+-[] Unstake all tokens.
+Is 1% taken and moved to the SponsorPool as a fee?
+(PASS) -[] Stake 1000 tokens.
 Return a bond from UMA as lost.
-Is the entire StakingPool slashed?
+Is the entire StakingPool slashed?(PASS) -[] Stake 100,000 tokens.
+Check the accounting tokens.
+Is there a bug?
+Can you withdraw your full amount?
--[] Stake 100,000 tokens.
-Return a bond from UMA as lost.
+-[] Return a bond from UMA as lost.
 Is the correct amount from the StakingPool slashed?
+(PASS)

+## SET VESTING TIME

+1. Go to SkinnyDAOracle on Etherscan: `0xE3383f3FdA18cFeb3490ce208EAE6c793b59b1fE`

+2. Contract -> Write -> Set Vesting Parameters (USE MANAGER)
+    * vestingTime (uint32) = `300`
+    * cliffTime (uint32) = `300` (This is one day)
+    * NOTE: for cliff vesting make the vestingTime and cliffTime the same length.

+3. Set cliff time to 6 months if everything passes: `15768000`

+**TESTS**
+-[] Set cliff to 5 minuts.
+Can you claim your rewards after a day?
+(PASS)

 ## Returning Bonds From UMA